djeada/Statistics-Notes/notes/probability_distributions/discrete_distributions/negative_binomial_distribution.md

 ### Applications

-Negative binomial distributions are commonly used in scenarios where the number of trials until a specified number of failures occurs is of interest, such as in reliability testing, epidemiology, and ecological studies.
+Negative binomial distributions are commonly used when the number of trials required to reach a specified number of successes is of interest.
+The same model can describe failures by relabeling the event of interest as a "success."
+Applications include reliability testing, epidemiology, and ecological studies.